ubercellogeek/ImgBot/README.md

 # ImgBot
-A turnkey slack bot implementation which allows for OpenAI DALL-E image generation
+A slack bot implementation which allows for OpenAI DALL·E 2 image generation